-In February 2013, the FASB issued ASU 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("ASU 2013-02").
+In Figure 2013-02").
 The standard requires that companies present either in a single note or parenthetically on the face of the financial statements, the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source and the income statement line items affected by the reclassification.
 If a component is not required to be reclassified to net income in its entirety, companies would instead cross reference to the related footnote for additional information.
 ASU 2013-02 is effective for interim and annual reporting periods beginning after December 15, 2012.
 The Company will adopt the provisions of the new guidance on April 1, 2013.
 The adoption will not have a material impact on the Company's consolidated financial statements or related disclosures.